joelbyler/intro_to_rails_on_cloud9/add_the_project_to_a_git_repo.md

 This is done in two steps so you can group multiple changes together.

 `-m "Added all the things"` is just a shortcut to say what your commit message is.
 You can skip that part and git will bring up an editor to fill out a more detailed message.

+__IMPORTANT__: if you forget the -m parameter when performing this step on cloud9, you will end up in the vim editor.
+To get out of this editor you should be able to type in `:q!` to get out without making any changes.
+If that doesn't work, you may be in INSERT mode (look for INSERT in the lower right hand corner of the `bash` tab), you can use the escape (or ESC) key to get out of this mode and try `:q!` again

 ### Step 6
 Type this in the terminal: